All 39 Taco Bell Menu Items, Painstakingly Ranked

 Since October 2016, I've been subjecting my innards to the gastrointestinal equivalent of an American Ninja Warrior obstacle course.
-The challenge: to order and eat at least three bites of every food item available on Taco Bell's gargantuan menu.
+The challenge: to order and eat at least three bites of every food item available on Taco Bell's huge -- but recently scaled back -- main menu.

 I'm doing this for you, dear readers.
 And also, in remembrance of that Taco Bell Chihuahua, which, along with the cast of canines featured in Homeward Bound, Wishbone, and Beethoven, has almost certainly passed away by now.
 Yes, life is sad.
 At least we have Taco Bell.

 I'll be updating this ranking whenever Taco Bell adds or subtracts from its official menu, which is surprisingly often.
 Usually, T-Bell adds more meat-cheese-topping-shell configurations to its menu than it subtracts, but in September of 2019, the chain killed off at least nine menu items, including the Cool Ranch and Fiery Doritos Locos tacos.
 On the bight side, vegetarian options are now a highlight on its menu boards across the country.
 Will the new Black Bean Crunchwrap Supreme fill the Doritos Locos-shaped hole in our hearts?
 Hell no. But it'll come close.

 So how did I track down every Taco Bell menu item?
 Well, it wasn't that hard.
 A spokesperson for the company sent over a photo of the latest menu (shown above), which served as my guide.
 Just note that this ranking does not include Taco Bell's breakfast menu options (at least, not yet).

 As you're about to see, eating my way through the main menu was... a journey.
 Grab a fistfull of Fire Sauce packets and come along with me.